Minimally invasive aortic and mitral valve surgery

 Transcatheter approaches for aortic, pulmonic, and mitral valve disease are not included in the category of minimally invasive surgery.
 These transcatheter approaches obviate the need for both open incision and cardiopulmonary bypass and are reviewed elsewhere.
-(See "Transcatheter aortic valve replacement: Indications and outcomes" and "Transcatheter mitral valve repair" and "Percutaneous pulmonic valve implantation".)
+(See "Transcatheter aortic valve implantation: Indications and outcomes" and "Transcatheter mitral valve repair" and "Percutaneous pulmonic valve implantation".)

 WHEN TO CONSIDER A MINIMALLY INVASIVE APPROACH

 The choice of a conventional or minimally invasive approach for a patient undergoing aortic or mitral valve surgery depends on patient factors as well as surgeon and institutional factors.

 Surgeon and institutional factors — Expert and experienced surgical, anesthesia, nursing, and perfusion teams are required to optimize the benefits and minimize the risks of surgery through limited incisions.
 This is even more critical for mitral valve repair since the likelihood of successful repair (versus replacement) varies significantly with both individual surgeon and institutional volumes .
 Performing these procedures through minimally invasive valve surgery (MIVS) is even more challenging.
 Many cardiac surgeons perform low numbers of valve operations as reflected by a report based on the Society of Thoracic Surgeons (STS) database that documented a median of five mitral valve surgical interventions performed per year per surgeon.
 It is also notable that only 70 percent of low-risk patients undergo repair even in the current era (2007 to 2010) based upon data from the STS database .